NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 The undistorted image size also need not be known accurately.
 A tighter ``distorted_crop_size`` can help for images with strong distortion if the distortion model is not expressive enough to fit it precisely.
+But this then also eliminates interest point matches in the corners of the image, which is not good when solving for lens distortion.

 A file in the same format will be written in the output directory, with the name::